 Natural Predators To Cane Spiders

-Cane spiders have various natural predators such as birds, reptiles, and bats.
+Cane spiders have various natural predators, such as birds, reptiles, and bats.
 These predators play a significant role in managing the cane spider population.
-Encouraging the presence of these natural predators can be a sustainable method to manage cane spiders.
+Encouraging the presence of these natural predators can be a sustainable method of managing cane spiders.
 In some regions, scorpions may also compete with or prey on spiders, including the cane spider.

 Key Predators: